tekyjd/Record-Suspension-Application-Eligibility/README.md

                         // If Summary is KNOWN, the min wait time is 3, max is 5 (pre-D1 vs post-D3) range = "3–5 years";
                     }
-                    // Since Sch1 is 'No', we don't need to check the Sch1 condition here.

                     return {
                         status: "eligible_unclear",